ail-project/ail-feeder-github-repo/README.md

 - `data` is data in file
 - `meta` is the generic field where feeder can add the metadata collected

-Using the AIL API, `data` will be compress in gzip format and encode with base64 procedure.
-Then a new field will created, `data-sha256` who will be the result of sha256 on data after treatment.
+Using the AIL API, `data` will be compressed in gzip format and encoded in base64.
+Then a new field will be created, `data-sha256` which will be the result of sha256 on data after treatment.

 # (main) Requirements